Anti-Social Behaviour and Crime

 Every challenge will:

-- Be considered on its merits, on the basis of the information and evidence provided by the appellant and by the person who issued the Notice
+- Be considered on its merits, on the basis of the information and evidence provided by the individual who issued the fine and by the officer who issued the notice.

 - Receive a full written response, normally within 10 working days.
 Where a more detailed investigation is required, this will be acknowledged within 5 working days.